snikmas/ai-customer-support-ticket-system/README.md

 - `DELETE /tickets/` - admin-level bulk delete behavior
 - `POST /tickets/{ticket_id}/claim` - claim an unassigned ticket
 - `POST /tickets/{ticket_id}/assign` - assign a ticket to an agent
+- `POST /tickets/{ticket_id}/start-work` - move the assigned agent's ticket from `OPEN` to `IN_PROGRESS`
 - `POST /tickets/{ticket_id}/analysis-jobs` - enqueue a background analysis job

+Creating a ticket also attempts to enqueue automatic routing after the database commit.
+If Redis or enqueueing fails, the ticket remains durable as `NEW`/unassigned and periodic reconciliation can retry it later.

 ### Ticket Comments